ipcortex/libphonenumber-js/README.md

   * Pure javascript, doesn't require any 3rd party libraries
   * Metadata size is just about 75 KiloBytes while the original `libphonenumber` metadata size is about 200 KiloBytes
-  * Better "as you type" formatting (and also more iPhone-alike style)
   * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK` as we don't use telephone sets in the XXIst century that much (and we have phonebooks in your mobile phones)
   * Doesn't handle carrier codes: they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number (the locals surely already know those carrier codes by themselves)
   * Assumes all phone numbers being `format`ted are internationally diallable, because that's the only type of phone numbers users are supposed to be inputting on websites (no one inputs short codes, emergency telephone numbers like `911`, etc.)